GreyCorbel/admpwd-e-docs/articles/Specification/Managed-Clients/Implementation.md

 10. In case that some error occurs during the execution, CSE logs the error to Application log and finishes execution, reporting the error to GPO framework that called it</li>

 Depending on configured verbosity of logging, management runtime logs activity to Application log of managed machine.

-When configuration requires storage of logs in central location, management runtime also sends relevant events to central logging service.
+When configuration requires storage of logs in central location (configured via GPO - see ```ReportingHost``` and ```ReportingPort``` registry policy in [Managed client configuration](Configuration.md)), management runtime also sends relevant events to central logging service via chosen udp port (61184 by default).
+Apart from sending this optional client reports, managed clients do not talk with PDS at all.